department-of-veterans-affairs/vagov-content/pages/life-insurance/change-beneficiaries-update-rewrite.md

   </li>
 </ol>

-<h3>Changing life insurance information for (on behalf of) a Veteran</h3>
+<h3>Changing life insurance information for a Veteran</h3>

 If you’re changing information for (on behalf of) a competent Veteran, review the following options and decide which one applies to you: <br>

-- <strong>If the Veteran can sign their name,</strong> have them fill out  a Designation of Beneficiary and Optional Settlement Form (VA Form 29-336)<br>
+- <strong>If the Veteran can sign their name,</strong> have them fill out a Designation of Beneficiary and Optional Settlement Form (VA Form 29-336) and sign their name<br>
 - <strong>If the Veteran can’t sign their name,</strong> fill out a Designation of Beneficiary and Optional Settlement Form (VA Form 29-336) for them, and have them make a mark on the signature line.
 2 separate (disinterested) parties, who are not beneficiaries, must witness the mark and sign the form.<br>
 - <strong>If the Veteran isn’t able to sign or make a mark for any reason,</strong> write us a letter explaining their condition

 <h3>Changing life insurance beneficiary information for (on behalf of) a Veteran</h3>

-Only a guardian appointed by a court of law (court-appointed guardian) can change the life insurance beneficiary for an incompetent Veteran. <br><strong>If you're a court-appointed guardian, follow the steps below to change your Veteran's life insurance beneficiary information for them:</strong>
+Only a guardian appointed by a court of law (court-appointed guardian) can change the life insurance beneficiary for an incompetent Veteran. <br><br><strong>If you're a court-appointed guardian, follow the steps below to change your Veteran's life insurance beneficiary information for them:</strong>

 <ol class="process">
   <li class="process-step list-one"><h4>Get a court order</h4><br>
    The court-appointed guardian must get a special court order that allows them to do this.
 Contact your state court system to learn more about getting special court orders for incompetent Veterans.</li>
   <li class="process-step list-two"><h4>Fill out a Designation of Beneficiary and Optional Settlement Form</h4><br>
-  Download a Designation of Beneficiary and Optional Settlement form (VA Form 29-336)</li>.
+  <a href="https://www.benefits.va.gov/INSURANCE/forms/29-336.htm">Download a Designation of Beneficiary and Optional Settlement form (VA Form 29-336)</a>.</li>
  <li class="process-step list-three"><h4>Include all the documents needed</h4><br>
    Include a copy of the guardianship documents and the court order.</li>
    <li class="process-step list-four"><h4>Send your completed form to us</h4><br>